jasongoodwin/authentikat-jwt/README.md

     {"Hey":"foo"} + Base64Encoding + HmacSha256 = fTW9f2w5okSpa7u64d6laQQbpBdgoTFvIPcx5gi70R8

 The third portion of the token is a one way hash of the Base64 encoded claims set.
-In the example, it's a hash using a secret key "secretkey" of the string "eyJIZXkiOiJmb28ifQ" using Hmac SHA256.
+In the example, it's a hash using a secret key "secretkey" of the string "eyJIZXkiOiJmb28ifQ" using HMAC SHA256.
 The result is a value of: fTW9f2w5okSpa7u64d6laQQbpBdgoTFvIPcx5gi70R8

 JWT Use Cases
 -------------

 Let's take a moment to take stock of what this gives us.
 We have a set of claims that can include any data at all including an issuer and an expiry time.
 Whenever your Security Token Service issues a token, it will be signed against claims.
-The claims on any token we recieve back can always be validated as no-one will have the secret key so any attempt to change the claims will result in a failure to validate the token.
+The claims on any token we receive back can always be validated as no-one will have the secret key so any attempt to change the claims will result in a failure to validate the token.

 A couple quick use cases:
 If used between services behind a firewall, both the message creator and the receiver would have the secret key.